Take your designs straight from InDesign to HTML5

 - The ability to create "Thumbnails" small (possibly cropped) images, that link to a larger copy

-- The ability to open URLs in a "Lightbox" so that the viewer never has to leave the page
+- The ability to open URLs (and images) in a "Lightbox" so that the viewer never has to leave the page

 - Supports mapping styles to specific HTML tags